Shafayat115/Fast-Part/README.md

 ## FASTA File Formatting Requirements

-To use **Fast_Part** effectively, ensure that your input FASTA file follows these formatting guidelines:
+To use **Fast-Part** effectively, ensure that your input FASTA file follows these formatting guidelines:

 - **File Extension**: The input file should be in the standard FASTA format and typically have a `.fasta` or `.fa` extension.